sebringj/athu/README.md

 # athu.io
 open source microservice authentication

-Athu.io's goal is to be a very simple and reliable abstraction for authenticating clients and providing a JWT token back to the consuming application.
+athu.io's goal is to identify a user from a provider by providing a JWT token back to the consuming website.

-A consuming application needs to be mapped with environment variables providing a public/private key pair.
+A consuming website needs to be mapped with environment variables providing a public/private key pair.

 ## Tech stack
 Node v4.1.1